 Thymosin Alpha 1

-Thymosin Alpha 1 is a well studied compound
+Thymosin Alpha 1 is an approved compound

 COVID-19 Treatment Study